Primary

 Cross your ankle above the opposite knee (never on the kneecap), then pull the bottom thigh toward your chest.
 Keep your head on the floor and breathe deeply.
 Don't force—let the stretch develop over time.

-Want Supine Piriformis Stretch in your program?
+See where Supine Piriformis Stretch fits in your weekly plan

 Lie on back with both knees bent.